junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The witch slices her palms and claps them together, yelling the last pose: "*Torzul d, zamran!*"

 The symbols on the Cage all lighten up at the same time, glowing together, combining into one, shining as bright as the Sun.
 The distant rumbling sound now becomes the thunder and lightning right on top of their heads.
-The heat and electricity in the air fries their skin.
+The heat and electricity in the air fry their skin.

 "He'll kill us!"
 Sam suddenly realizes, yelling, covering his eyes.
-He vaguely hears the movement of others hurrying closer as well, something hard and rough colliding to his skin.
+He vaguely hears the movement of others hurrying closer as well, something hard and rough colliding onto his skin.
 But he can't open his eyes to see.

 "Vaporize, not kill!"
 Rowena yells back.